comaps/website/content/_index.md

 ---
 title: "Hike, Bike, Drive Offline Navigate with Privacy"
-description: Discover more of your journey -<br/>Powered by the community
+description: Discover more of your journey - Powered by the community
 template: home.html
 sort_by: weight
 extra: